App version: 0.1.0

 Savings

-Considering you might need to think about refinancing graduate school student loans at some point, or MBA student loan refinancing, you probably don’t want to incur debt to pay for applying to grad school.
+Considering you might need to think about refinancing graduate school student loans at some point, you probably don’t want to incur debt to pay for applying to grad school.
 If possible, cover the costs of applications, exams, and campus visits from your savings.

 Part-time Job